comegrant/dbt_docs_test/projects/preselector/README.md

 ## Get started

+### Most important files
+The pre-selector contains many moving parts.
+However, the most important file is `preselector/main.py`.
+This contains all of the logic that computes the best recipes, how we load the data, and how we validate data.

+The second most important file is the `preselector/process_stream.py` which is the worker node that process every request in production.
+This will read from an Azure Servicebus, making it easy to compleate tasks async and meaks it easy to scale up processing power if needed.

+### Run the pre-selector
 Before you manage to get started you will need to set the following environment variables in a `.env` file.

 ```